webdevelopers-eu/z-template/README.md

 # Features
-- [x] Supports nested templates with for-each-like behavior (recursive templates supported)
+Introducing a cutting-edge features that takes UI development to the next level.
+With our library, you'll have access to:

-- [x] You can apply template multiple times to the same element to update UI with changed values
+- [x] The ability to apply templates multiple times to the same element to update the UI with changed values
-- [x] Support for adding/removing classes conditionaly (e.g. add this class if value is true )
+- [x] Support for adding/removing classes conditionally (e.g. add this class if value is true)
-- [x] Support for conditional attributes (e.g. check the check-box if value is true)
+- [x] Conditional attributes (e.g. check the check-box if value is true)
-- [x] Support for conditional hidding/showing/removal of elements based on values
+- [x] Conditional hiding/showing/removal of elements based on values
-- [x] Support for conditional triggering of Javascript events on any element (e.g. focus/scroll)
+- [x] Conditional triggering of Javascript events on any element (e.g. focus/scroll, not available in PHP implementation)
+- [x] Nested templates with for-each-like behavior (recursive templates supported)
-- [x] Super lightweight with only 2.5kB of compressed Javascript
+- [x] Super lightweight
-- [x] PHP Class to process the HTML in PHP the same way as in Javascript
+- [x] A PHP class to process the HTML in PHP the same way as in javascript
-- [x] And more...
+- [x] And much more!
+With our library, you'll be able to create beautiful, functional interfaces with ease.
+Try it out today and see the difference it can make in your development process!

 # Quick Introduction

-First you need to include one Javascript and CSS file provided you already use jQuery on your page.
+To get started, simply include our provided javascript and CSS file on your page.

 Example: Replace `…` with the real path pointing to your files.

 ```HTML
 <!doctype html>
 <html>